toddsellon/SpaceCraft/README.md

 * nuclear (This faction gains access to Uranium once it builds its first Refinery.
 This is intended for grounded factions who never reach space and get Uranium legitimately.)
 More to come!

-# Command Line Interface
-SpaceCraft has a chat-based command interface that allows you to control SpaceCraft factions or change session settings.
-To use the CLI, simply type "/sc" into the chat, followed by your command.
-The following are the available commands (square brackets indicates optional arguments):

-- **get**
-	- Returns the value of a setting.
-All possible settings listed below.
-	- /sc get difficulty
-- **set**
-	- Changes a configuration setting
-	- /sc set engineers 2
-- **join** faction
-	- Joins a faction even if you haven't found them yet.
-Host player is force joined, others request invite.
-	- /sc join ARC
-- **gps**
-	- Adds a GPS marker for each Grid or Engineer controlled by your Faction
-	- /sc gps
-- **build** "Prefab Name" [faction]
-	- Orders the specified faction to begin construction of a specific prefab or orders your current faction if one is not specified.
-	- /sc build "Terran SCV"
-- **spawn** "Prefab Name" [faction]
-	- Spawns a completed prefab for specified faction or your faction if one is not specified.
-	- /sc spawn "Terran Battlecruiser" ARC
-- **donate**
-	- Donates the grid you're currently controlling to your faction.
-Be warned that the grid will count towards your Faction's grid limits and will impact its decision making.
-	- /sc donate
-- **respawn** [faction] [-remove]
-	- Respawns target faction incase they glitched out or were added later into the game.
-Add the -remove flag to also remove all their entities
-	- /sc respawn ARC -remove
-- **debug**
-	- Toggles debug mode on/off
-	- /sc debug
-- **control** entityId faction
-	- Tells SpaceCraft to control the specified entity.
-This is intended to be used by other mods.
-	- /sc control 12345 ARC
-- **release** entityId faction
-	- Tells SpaceCraft to stop controlling the specified entity.
-This is intended to be used by other mods.
-	- /sc release 12345 ARC
-- **complete**
-	- Tells your faction to complete the current building project (super laggy)
-	- /sc complete
-- **pay**
-	- Pays off any outstanding balance for your faction.
-A balance is incurred whenever a construction project is started and the faction has to pay off the cost of one battery to avoid garbage collection.

 ## Settings